beelabhmc/flower_map/README.md

 # files and directories

 ### [Snakefile](Snakefile)
-A [Snakefile](https://snakemake.readthedocs.io/en/stable/) for running the entire pipeleine.
+A [Snakefile](https://snakemake.readthedocs.io/en/stable/) for running the entire pipeline.
 It uses overlapping drone imagery to create a map of the species of flowers surrounding a bee colony.

 ### [config.yml](config.yml)
-Config files that define options and input for the pipeline.
+A config file that define options and input for the pipeline.
 You should start by filling this out.

 ### [scripts/](scripts)
 Various scripts used by the pipeline.
 See the [script README](scripts/README.md) for more information.